History of the Website Design Competition

 - In 2016, MCWT streamlined the complex judging process by using evaluation software instead of score sheets sent via email attachment.

-- Now in 2017, MCWT has added a competition for middle school girls.
+- In 2017, MCWT has added a competition for middle school girls.

 Each year, MCWT Foundation and its partner companies look forward to seeing what today’s girls in Michigan can accomplish.